- Prayer and Worship

 The countries in Central and Eastern Europe have faced many years of hardship.
 They have been oppressed by czars, radical communism, horrendous crimes against humanity, and revolutionary, civil, and world wars.
 Under communism, organized religion was opposed in favor of atheism to overthrow the power of the Russian Orthodox Church.
 Since the collapse of the former Soviet Union in 1991, Central and Eastern European countries have been working to rebuild political structures, social welfare, and their economies.

 The USCCB Subcommittee on the Church in Central and Eastern Europe funds projects in 28 countries to build the pastoral capacity of the Church and to rebuild and restore the faith in these countries.
-The funds collected in the Collection for the Church in Central and Eastern Europe are used to grant monies to support seminaries, social service programs, youth ministry, pastoral centers, church construction and renovation, and Catholic communications projects.
+The funds collected in the Collection for the Church in Central and Eastern Europe are used to support seminaries, youth ministry, social service programs, pastoral centers, church construction and renovation, and Catholic communications projects.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,

 nor does it necessarily endorse, the website, its content, or